JosephEoff/josepheoff.github.io/_posts/2020-02-04-howtosolder-4materials.md

 I have ordered a roll of lead free solder, and I'll make some comparisons between that and my 60/40 tin/lead solder in a later post.

 Regardless of what type you use, I recommend you use 0.5 millimeter diameter solder.
-If you use thicker solder, you'll have hard time soldering small joints.
+If you use thicker solder, you'll have a hard time soldering small joints.
 You can use thin solder on just about anything - you just use a longer length of it on bigger joints.

 Another thing to keep in mind:
 Whether your solder contains lead or not, wash your hands after handling it.
 Do not eat while soldering.